DanieleDeSensi/blink/README.md

 ## Repository structure
 This repository contains the following files and directories:
-- apps: Contains the Python code to launch the applications and benchmarks supported by the framework and to parse their output.
-        It also contains the source code of some of those applications and benchmarks.

 - apps_mix: Contains the files describing the mix of applications and benchmarks that can be concurrently run by the framework.
 - compile.sh: Script to compile the applications and benchmarks.
 - conf: Contains the configuration files for the different systems.